-Additionally, the bill introduces a new section, 162.0031, which outlines the conditions under which a beneficiary's assignment of interest in unpaid trust funds can be enforced.
-Key requirements include that the assignment must be in writing, made after the assignee has compensated the beneficiary, and not be part of the construction contract.
-Furthermore, the assignee must be a beneficiary, trustee, or property owner related to the construction or repair project, and written notice of the assignment must be provided to the property owner and contractor within seven days of the assignment.
+Additionally, the bill introduces a new section, 162.0031, which outlines the conditions under which a beneficiary can assign their interest in unpaid trust funds.
+The assignment must be made in writing after the assignee has compensated the beneficiary, cannot be part of the construction contract, and requires written notice to the property owner and contractor within seven days of the assignment.
+This aims to ensure transparency and protect the rights of all parties involved in construction or repair projects.
 The act is set to take effect on September 1, 2025.

 Statutes affected: Introduced: Property Code 162.003 (Property Code 162)